Vishavjit-Khinda/IIOT-Wafer-Manufacturing/README.md

 ###  How to Run

-Make sure database is setup and connected.
+Make sure Postgresql database is setup and connected.
+Pretrained ML model (edge_model.pkl) is already saved, edge_gateway.py will automatically load this ML model. device_publisher.py will automatically load the data_simulation.csv for streaming.
+NOTE: data_train.csv was used to train the ML model.
+      data_validation was used for validation/testing purpose of ML model.

 #### Run the System (3 Terminals Required)